-Rafael Nadal, a tennis player from Spain, is worth an estimated $220 million dollars.
-As one of the best tennis players of all time, Rafael Nadal is widely regarded as one of the greatest of all time.
+Rafael Nadal, a tennis player from Spain, is worth 220 million dollars.
+As one of the best tennis players, Rafael Nadal is widely regarded as one of the greatest.
 He was known as the “King of Clay” after his 82-match winning run on clay courts.

 |Net Worth:||$1 Million|